 “We saw his star in the east, and have come to worship him.”

 One natural explanation is to see it in the sense of “We saw his star when we were in the east and have come from the east to worship him.”

 Several traditions place their number at three, with the conjecture of three gifts for three givers: gold, frankincense, and myrrh.
 But some earlier traditions make quite a caravan of their visit, setting their number as high as twelve.

 The term Magi — from magoi the plural of the Greek word magos — is usually translated wise men, astrologers, or magicians.
 Indeed, the word “magic” comes from the word magi.
 “The East,” has been variously identified as any country from Arabia to Media and Persia, but usually no further east than Persia.

-Early Christian art in the second-century Roman Catacombs of Pricilla, which I have visited outside of Rome, dresses them in Persian garments, and a majority of early church fathers understand them to be Persians.
+Early Christian art in the second-century Roman Catacombs of Pricilla, which I have visited on the Via Salaria in Rome, dresses them in Persian garments, and a majority of early church fathers understand them to be Persians.

 Bill Petro, your friendly neighborhood historian

 Inspired in part by Paul L. Maier’s In the Fullness of Time